 But thousands of people (including me) get it in the mail before the festival so we can plan ahead.

-Or you can buy the app for your smartphone from either Google Play or Apple's App Store.
+Most people just get the app for their smartphone from either Google Play or Apple's App Store.

 - What else is on.